 Make it short, simple and sweet.
 By removing any form fields that aren't strictly necessary you make the process easier and quicker for your users.
 Additional fields required for GDPR compliance and in keeping with best practice guided by the Fundraising Regulator, can be hidden until the required point in the user journey.

 Reducing clutter from your donation form reduces confusion and gets your message across much more effectively.

 This page (and the rest of your site) should load over a secure connection.
 It should be obvious that any credit card information will be handled safely.
 Your privacy notice should be clear and concise so your visitors can be confident that their information will be kept safe, and not shared with third parties.

 Things to consider:

 Branding and design

 Strong branding and design shows confidence - this will help your users to feel confident with it.
-Little details matter.
-Having an eye catching donate button through out your website will help to drive traffic to the donation page.
+Details matter.
+Having an eye catching donate button throughout your website will help to drive traffic to the donation page.

 Break it up

 A multi-step form is a good way to increase giving.
 It breaks up the complicated donation process in simple steps.
 This creates a better user experience and increases conversions.

 Last but not least, remember to test, test and test your donate page before it goes live.